 What Addiction Treatment in California Could Look Like

-The goal of addiction treatment at an accredited facility is to use evidence-based approaches to treatment someone’s substance use disorder with a “whole person” approach that addresses substance abuse on every level, including the mental, emotional, psychological, and perhaps spiritual, as well.
+The goal of addiction treatment at an accredited facility is to use evidence-based approaches to treat someone’s substance use disorder with a “whole person” approach that addresses substance abuse on every level, including the mental, emotional, psychological, and perhaps spiritual, as well.

 Some people who enroll in a treatment program will have to start with medical detox, a process that can last several days, depending on how severe the substance use disorder is.
 Medical professionals monitor patients daily around the clock to ensure patients are withdrawing from a substance(s) safely.
 They also may give them FDA-approved medications as part of a Medication-Assisted Treatment program to help them taper off addictive drugs.
 This approach is commonly used for people recovering from opioid addiction and alcohol addiction.